KunihikoUeno/PEN-200-XSS/README.md

 sudo apt install npm
 ```

-After the installation, make sure to run the following commands to make sure the installation is completed.
+After the installation, make sure to run the following commands to see the installation is completed.

 ```bash
 node -v